COLLIN COUNTY

 ROGERS, JOHNIE CARL Wylie, Signalman 2nd

 Class, Navy, KIA Dec.
-10, 1944, while aboard USS Dan Beard.
+10, 1944, when the USS Dan Beard was torpedoed and

 ROSS, RICHARD H. Plano, Air Corps, 18180576, Air